Element Pictures

 Element Pictures is an Irish film studio, cinema and television production company with production and distribution credits in more than 30 films. as well as a number of television series.
+Element Pictures also had a film and television distribution arm, which was later spun off under the name Volta Pictures.

 History

 Element Pictures was founded in 2001 by Ed Guiney and Andrew Lowe.

 The company often co-produces with or arranges funding from Irish governmental organizations such as Screen Ireland, as well as from BBC Film and Film4 in the United Kingdom and US companies A24 and Searchlight Pictures.

-The company has operated Light House Cinema since January 2012, and the Pálas Cinema in Galway since 2018.
-Element also owns and operates a distribution company Volta.
+The company has operated Light House Cinema since January 2012, and the Pálas Cinema in Galway from 2018 to 2025.
+Element also owns and operates a distribution company, Volta.

 In 2015 the company co-produced the television series Red Rock with TV3 as well as the feature film The Lobster.